argan719/argan719/README.md

 Hi, I'm Jihyun —a passionate developer currently diving deep into the world of autonomous driving and computer vision.
 With a keen interest in the practical applications of technology, I'm focused on shaping the future of mobility.

 #### What I'm Working On:
-- 🌱 **Expanding My Expertise:** Currently, I am enhancing my skills in C++, Rust and 전장SW, with a focus on leveraging open-source tools and frameworks.
+- 🌱 **Expanding My Expertise:** Currently, I am enhancing my skills in C++, Rust and CAR, with a focus on leveraging open-source tools and frameworks.
 - 🚗 **Autonomous Driving:** Exploring innovations in autonomous vehicles, focusing on technologies like LiDAR and AI algorithms that enhance real-time decision-making processes.

 #### I'm Interested In: